‘Unalienable Rights of Man’ — A Civics Lesson

 “God who gave us life gave us Liberty.
 Can the liberties of a nation be secure when we have removed a conviction that these liberties are the gift of God?
 Indeed I tremble for my country when I reflect that God is just, that His justice cannot sleep forever.” –Thomas Jefferson (1781)

-Asserting that the origin of Rights contained in our Declaration and Constitution are endowed by men alone, Cuomo insisted, “Our rights do not come from God.
+Asserting that the origin of Rights enumerated in our Declaration and enshrined in our Constitution are endowed by men alone, Cuomo insisted, “Our rights do not come from God.
 That’s not our country.
 Our laws come from collective agreement and compromise.”

 His views, which presuppose all leftist arguments, provide a case study of the endowment of Liberty by our Creator, and the leftists rejection of the assertion that endowment is innate and eternal for all mankind.